OracleMichael/OIC101/README.md

-# Oracle Integration Cloud: The Tutorial
+# Oracle Integration Cloud Workshop

 This document shows how to use Oracle Integration Cloud (OIC) at the very basic level.

 ## Purpose

-Before you get started, please note that this tutorial is **meant for beginners**.
+Before you get started, please note that this workshop is **meant for beginners**.
 Every step builds on all previous steps, so if you fully understand a step feel free to skip that step - please still read all of this document to make sure you did not miss any key configuration steps.
-Here is a more detailed list of what this tutorial will cover:
+Here is a more detailed list of what this workshop will cover:
 - How to navigate to and from OIC, starting from the cloud login dashboard
 - How to build a connection
 - How to create and run a simple integration: REST endpoints